Efficient Classification of SARS-CoV-2 Spike Sequences Using Federated Learning: Experimental Setup

 \section{Experimental Setup}

 In this section, we detail the spike sequence dataset used for experimentation.
-We also discuss the baseline model and the machine learning algorithms using baselines for classification.
+Followed by the details of the baseline models.
 In the end, we talk about the evaluation metrics used to test the performance of the models.
 All experiments are conducted using an Intel(R) Core i5 system @ $2.10$GHz having Windows 10 $64$ bit OS with 32 GB memory.
-Implementation of the model is done in Python, and the code is available online for reproducibility\footnote{available in the published version}.
-Our pre-processed data is also available online\footnote{available in the published version}.
 For the classification algorithms, we use $70\%$ of the data for training and $30\%$ for testing.
+The data is split randomly and experiments are repeated $5$ times to report average results.
+For hyperparameter tuning, we used $10\%$ data from the training set as a validation set.